 This annual program will be a forum to consider wrongful convictions and answer the questions: Why do wrongful convictions occur?
 What can be done to reduce the likelihood of wrongful convictions?

 This course is funded by a grant from the Texas Court of Criminal Appeals.

 Who Should Attend?

 Judges, Prosecutors and their staff, Criminal Defense Attorneys and their staff, Law Enforcement Officers, and law students.
 Thanks to the grant, the seminar is offered tuition-free to most registrants.

 Written cancellation must be received 5 business days prior to a program to receive a refund (Email: email@example.com).
 After this date, no refunds, but substitution of attendees for this program will be permitted with prior approval.
 Registrants not entitled to a refund will receive the course materials.
 Note: Registrants must attend the program to receive the course materials, unless tuition was paid.

-The Center for American and International Law does not discriminate on the basis of race, color, sex, religion, national origin, age, disability, veteran status or any other protected status in educational activities, scholarship programs or admissions.
+The Center for American and International Law does not discriminate on the basis of race, color, sex, religion, national origin, age, disability, veteran status, sexual orientation, gender identity, or any other protected status in educational activities, scholarship programs or admissions.